 What’s the COVID-19 vaccine?

-There are vaccines available from different manufacturers, including Pfizer-BioNTech and Moderna.
-There will likely be more types of vaccines available in the future as research continues.
-COVID-19 vaccines may be slightly different, but any approved vaccine will help protect you.
+In the U.S., the FDA has authorized 3 different vaccines: Pfizer-BioNTech, Moderna, and Johnson & Johnson/Janssen.
+There will likely be more vaccines available in the future as research continues.
+COVID-19 vaccines may be slightly different, but any vaccine that you can get will help protect you.

 How does the COVID-19 vaccine work?

 COVID-19 shots go in the muscle in your upper outer arm, similar to a flu shot.
 COVID-19 vaccines help your body develop immunity to COVID-19.
 The vaccines don’t have the live COVID-19 virus in them, and they won’t give you COVID-19.
 Both kinds of vaccines work by teaching the cells in your body how to recognize the COVID-19 virus and fight it off if you’re exposed to COVID-19 in the future.

 The Pfizer-BioNTech and Moderna 2-dose vaccines are a new type of vaccine called mRNA vaccines. mRNA vaccines work by making your body build a harmless piece of the virus that your immune system is programmed to attack.
 This teaches your body how to build certain white blood cells that recognize and fight the real COVID-19 virus, without you having to get the actual infection.
 While these mRNA vaccines are new, the technology has been researched for a long time for many other viruses, including Zika, the flu, and others.